Warwick Marches On London 1470

 John de Vere was the thirteenth Earl of Oxforde; was restored to the family honours in 1464, attained in 1474, and finally restored in 1485.
 Elevated to Lord Great Chamberlain of England.

 Most are unaware of the significance of the above document.
 Giles Alington son of Richard IIIs slain vanguard soldier, Sir William Alington and the now the Alderman's ward.
 Married Alderman Gardiner’s daughter Mary.
-Notable descendants of Sir Giles Alington and Lady Mary Gardiner include HRH Charles, Prince of Wales as well as the Prince's first wife, the late Lady Diana Spencer.
+Notable descendants of Sir Giles Alington and Lady Mary Gardiner include HRH King Charles III, as well as the the Kings first wife, the late Lady Diana Spencer.

 Continuing Work